jaykang920/x2/README.md

-Although x2 also specifies its own binary format and most ports come with their default protocol code generators, x2 is differentiated from dedicated protocol code generators (such as Google ProtoBuf or Apache Thrift) in that it provides a macroscopic model to flexibly organize your event-based distributed system.
+Although x2 also specifies its own binary format and most ports come with their default protocol code generators, x2 is differentiated from dedicated protocol code generators (such as Google ProtoBuf or Apache Thrift) in that it provides a macroscopic model to flexibly organize your event-based distributed systems.

 Concepts
 --------